Condeti/XACML.NET/README.md

-# XACML.NET - ASP.NET RESTful API with MongoDb 3.x
+# XACML.NET - ASP.NET RESTful API
 This project implements the OASIS XACML REST API for Microsoft .NET (C#)

 This version is not ready yet.
 This version bases on the project from http://mvpos.sourceforge.net/